 1. The Provisional Government was formed in March 1917 from a temporary committee of Duma deputies.

-2. Its mission was to manage Russia’s transition from tsarism to government by an elected Constituent Assembly.
+2. Its mission was to manage Russia’s transition from tsarism to a democratic government through an elected Constituent Assembly.

 3. The government had no mandate and exerted little power.
 Most followed its orders only when they were acceptable.